H-Edward/Discord-Go-Music-Bot/README.md

 cd Discord-Go-Music-Bot
 ```

-Now you must make sure you have your bot token from Discord's developer portal
+Now you must make sure you have your bot token from Discord's developer portal,
 which can be found at https://discord.com/developers/applications.
-Then click on your application, then click on `Bot` in the sidebar, then copy the token from this page (you may need to click `Reset Token`)
+Then click on your application, then click on `Bot` in the sidebar, then copy the token from this page (you may need to click `Reset Token`).

 ```bash
 mv .env.sample .env